T

 restaurant

-A vibrant indoor food market offering a wide array of Norwegian and international delicacies.
-Perfect for a diverse and casual lunch experience.
+A vibrant indoor food market offering a wide array of international and Norwegian delicacies.
+It's a great place to sample different foods and enjoy a casual dinner.

 3. Afternoon